Banking Checking Accounts

 • Minimum deposit requirements

-I would look to the Bank of America Advantage SafeBalance Banking® account if you don’t want or need to keep a large balance, because you only need a minimum of $500 for your daily balance in order to waive the $4.95 monthly fee.
+I would look to the Bank of America Advantage SafeBalance Banking® account if you don’t want or need to keep a large balance, because you only need a minimum of $500 for your daily balance in order to waive the $4.95 monthly maintenance fee.

 Bank of America has thousands of branches nationwide, which is convenient for frequent travelers and snowbirds.
 It has three checking account options:

 • Bank of America Advantage SafeBalance Banking®: Designed for students and young adults.
+No monthly maintenance fee each statement cycle when you meet one of the following:

 • Bank of America Advantage Relationship Banking®: Best for those with higher balances who want to earn interest.
+No monthly maintenance fee each statement cycle when you meet one of the following:

 Bank of America also has a Preferred Rewards program, which provides interest rate discounts on certain products, credit card reward bonuses, and more if you meet certain account balance requirements across your Bank of America and Merrill accounts.